Day Trip to the Beautiful Boston Harbor Islands

 However, many visitors (and even some locals) don’t realize that they are just a mere Boston Harbor ferry ride away from one of the city’s best off-the-beaten path destinations, the Boston Harbor Islands.
 How exciting to know that this less touristy side of Boston exists.

-Guest contributor and frequent visitor, Cheryl Maguire, is here to take us on a lovely tour of the Boston Harbor Islands.
-Take notes for your next trip to the area.
+Guest contributor and frequent visitor, Cheryl Maguire, is here to take us on a day trip to Boston Harbor Islands.
+Take notes for your next visit to the area.

 Every year we love to visit the Boston Harbor Islands, located just off the coast of Boston, Massachusetts.
 As far as islands go, these may be missing the Caribbean turquoise blue ocean, but they do offer awe-inspiring views along with significant historical buildings.